BestTimesToVisit.com Logo

 The quintessential Cambodian experience, tuk-tuks are open-air motorized rickshaws perfect for short to medium distances within cities like Siem Reap and Phnom Penh.
 They offer a breezy way to see the sights and are readily available everywhere.

-Buses are the most common and economical way to travel between major cities like Phnom Penh, Siem Reap, Battambang, and Sihanoukville.
-Companies range from basic local buses to more comfortable VIP options with air conditioning.
+This is the most reliable and comfortable way to travel between major cities like Phnom Penh, Siem Reap, and Sihanoukville.
+They offer modern buses with Wi-Fi, air conditioning, and reclining seats, making long journeys much more pleasant.

 Motorbike Taxis (Motodops)